 You can find out more about the Fair Access Protocol on the Norfolk Schools website.

 School transport

 Home to school transport

-Full details of the transport policy are available on the Travel and Transport website.
+Full details of the transport policy together with policies on Sustainable Modes of Travel Strategy and the Local School Travel Policy are available on the Travel and Transport website.